HEAD COACH LIZ KELLY

-Liz Kelly is in her second season as the head coach of the Lindenwood softball team in 2018.
-Kelly has coaching experience at the International, NCAA Division I, and NCAA Division II levels, and will be starting her 19th season as a NCAA head coach.
+Liz Kelly will celebrate her 22nd season as a head coach in 2021 and her fifth season at Lindenwood.
+She has coaching experience at the International, NCAA Division I, and NCAA Division II levels.

 In her first season at Lindenwood, Kelly started a quick turnaround for the program.
 The Lady Lions improved by six wins and played their best ball late in the season.
 Lindenwood had a winning record in April, including victories in eight of nine games at one point.
 Statistically, the offense averaged 0.30 runs a game more than the 2016 season, while the team’s ERA dropped by over 2.09 points.

 Two players, both freshmen, earned all-conference honors at the end of the season.
 Off the field, 20 players earned MIAA Academic Honor Roll honors, five won the MIAA Academic Excellence Award, and one was a MIAA Scholar-Athlete.

 Kelly came to Lindenwood after coaching four seasons at Maryville University.
 Last season, the Saints had their best season in program history, going 39-16 and making the NCAA Division II Tournament for the first time.
 The program had three wins over top-10 nationally-ranked programs, including No. 1 Indianapolis, and it advanced to the NCAA Midwest Region 2 Championship game.

 Kelly won 86 games during her time at Maryville, and the team improved its number of wins in each season.
 She helped six Saints players earned all-conference honors, including three last season.